New upper bounds for spherical codes and packings: New test functions

-In particular, if $F=\chi_{[0,\overline{r}+\delta]}$, where $\delta\geq 0$ and $\overline{r}+\delta\leq 1$, is such that it gives rise to an $H$ satisfying $H(T)\leq 0$ for every $T\geq 1$, then \end{proposition} \begin{proof} The proof of this proposition is similar to that of Theorem 3.4 of Cohn--Zhao~\cite{CohnZhao}.
-The positive-definiteness of $H$ follows as before.
+where $\vol(B_1^n)$ is the volume of the $n$-dimensional unit ball.
+In particular, if $F=\chi_{[0,r]}$, where $0\leq r\leq 1$, is such that it gives rise to an $H$ satisfying $H(T)\leq 0$ for every $T\geq 1$, then \end{proposition} \begin{proof} The proof of this proposition is similar to that of Theorem 3.4 of Cohn--Zhao~\cite{CohnZhao}.
 We focus our attention on proving inequality~\eqref{densitygeneralbound}.
 Suppose we have a packing of $\mathbb{R}^n$ of density $\Delta$ by non-overlapping balls of radius $\frac{1}{2}$.
 By Theorem 3.1 of Cohn--Elkies~\cite{Elkies}, we have

 Note that $H(0)=g_{\theta}(1)\|F\|_{L^2(\mathbb{R}^n)}^2$, and that